 I currently own Office 2016 for Mac and want to upgrade my version of Office.
 Should I download Office from the Mac App Store?

-Yes.
-If you own the older perpetual release of Office, you can download the new version of the apps from the Mac App Store, and use the in-app purchase option to get a new Office 365 subscription.
+If you own the older perpetual release of Office, you can download the new version of the apps from the Mac App Store, and purchase a new Office 365 subscription using the in-app purchase option.
 In-app purchase offers include Office 365 Home, and Office 365 Personal.
-Click here to learn more.
+Your license from the perpetual release of Office will not work with the app versions from the App Store.
+Click here to learn about Office 365 subscriptions and pricing.

 I already have an Office 365 subscription, and the Office apps are already installed on my Mac.
 Do I need to do anything?